Hope for the Loneliness of Cancer

 The feelings of loneliness weigh heavily in this song and you may feel something similar, even if reading this in warmer weather.

-When we feel disconnected from others, we become like this rock, cold and isolated.
+When we feel disconnected from others, we become like a rock, cold and isolated.

 We need community